0xGlitchbyte/100-days-of-code/r1-log.md

 ## R1D5
 Researched double linked lists and their uses.
 Decided to add it to the lib.
 Defined the DLL in the header file.

+## R1D6
+Implemented double linked list in library.
+Can insert a node at beginning, end, and print backward/forward, as well as free the memory used.
+Had compile errors, fixed them.
+Currently getting issues compiling C89 on arm64 architecture.